mfabinski/CrowdInsurance/README.md

 ```
 4. Start the docker container manually

-Set the following environment variables to the prepared postgres database when starting the container:
+Set the following environment variables to the prepared postgres database when starting the container...

 ```
  DB_USER